andresoliva/NanoBle33Sense_LowPower/README.md

 A code is provided to use the Arduino nano Nano Ble 33 Sense board into the lowest power mode possible.
 Also, there is an addional example is provided in order to use this example with a LoRa communication module and Edge Impulse TinyML neuronal network for embedded devices.
 The code includes features such as Low-Power mode for optimizing power consumption and LoRa transmission for sending classification results wirelessly.
 This README provides comprehensive information about the code, its purpose, hardware requirements, usage instructions, and licensing.

+## Power consumption values obtained
+here
+### For the low power example
+ * Shutdown: 5.2 uA
+ * Delay:    320 uA
+### For the low power example while using the Edge Ai, Lora module and accelerometer sample acquisition

+Is important to notice that the values obtained are for the USB serial port disabled (for also the LoRa library )

+ * Delay:   0.62 mA
+ * 1.16 mA when
+ * 1.19 mA  when using all the functionalities
+Is important to notice that:
+* 300 uA corresponds to the power consumed in order to run the inference model each second with a 62 ms inference time.
+* 200 uA corresponds to have the accelerometer turned ON at  a 62.5 Hz in normal mode (this value can get decreased.
+* 300 uA due to the fact that the wire library does not support an .end command.
+This means that you cannot turn off the circuitery associated with the I2C while you are not using it so there for

 ## Code Features